sukhveeratwal24/sukhveeratwal24/README.md

 - 👋 Hi, I’m @sukhveeratwal24
 - 👀 I’m interested in NLP
-- 🌱 I’m currently on a Data Science course with The Developer Academy
 - 💞️ I’m looking to collaborate on NLP projects
 - 📫 How to reach me - email sukhveer_atwal@live.co.uk